 American Flag Tart

 You'll need two 4-by-14-inch tarts to create the flag.
 One tart has seven rows of berries and the other has six rows, so sort the berries according to size, using the smaller ones for the seven-row tart.
-If you like, bake another tart shell to have on hand just for serving.
 We used golden raspberries for the white stripes; red raspberries would work as well.

 - Yield: Makes two 4-by-14-inch tarts